MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Add_a_Domain.md

 9. In the **Sign in** window, enter **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
 Select **Next**.

 10. In the **Enter password** window, enter **User.pw1** and then select **Sign in**.

+11. In the **Stay signed in?** window, select **Don't show this again** and then select **Yes**.
+In the **Save password** window, select **Never**.

-11. If a **Welcome to your new Office, Holly** window appears, there's no option to close it.
-Instead, to the right of the window, select the right arrow icon (**>**) two times to advance through the slides in this messaging window, and then select the check mark icon on the final slide.
+12. If a **Welcome to your new Office, Holly** window appears, there's no option to close it.
+Instead, to the right of the window, select the right arrow icon (**>**) two times to advance through the slides in this messaging window, and then select the check mark icon on the final slide. <br/>

-12. If a **Find more apps** window appears, select the **X** in the upper right-hand corner of the window to close it.
+	If a **Find more apps** window appears, select the **X** in the upper right-hand corner of the window to close it.

-13. On the **Microsoft Office Home** page, in the column of application icons that appears on the far left-side of the screen, select **Admin**.
+13. On the **Welcome to Microsoft 365** page, in the column of application icons that appears on the far left-side of the screen, select **Admin**.
 This opens the Microsoft 365 admin center in a new browser tab.

-14. In the navigation pane in the **Microsoft 365 admin center**, select **...Show all**, select **Settings**, and then under the **Settings** group select **Domains**.
+14. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **...Show all**, select **Settings**, and then under the **Settings** group select **Domains**.

 15. On the **Domains** page, note that in the list of domains, only the **xxxxxZZZZZZ.onmicrosoft.com** domain appears.
 The existing on-premises **adatum.com** domain does not appear in the list of Microsoft 365 domains.
 To add Adatum's new Microsoft 365 domain, select **+Add domain** in the menu bar that appears above the list of domains; this will start the **Add domain** setup wizard.

 16. In the **Add a domain** page, in the **Domain name** field, enter your domain name in the form of **xxxUPNxxx.xxxCustomDomainxxx.xxx** (where xxxUPNxxx is the unique UPN name provided by your lab hosting provider, and xxxCustomDomainxxx.xxx is your lab hosting provider's domain name), and then select the **Use this domain** button that appears at the bottom of the page.

 17. In the **Verify you own your domain** page, you must select a verification method to prove you own the domain.
-For this lab, select the **Add a TXT record to the domain's DNS records** option and then select **Continue**.
+For this lab, verify the **Add a TXT record to the domain's DNS records** option is selected by default (select this option if necessary) and then select **Continue**.

 18. On the **Add a record to verify ownership** page, you must copy the **TXT value** (NOT the TXT name) so that you can configure the domain later on in DNS Manager.
 To do so, select the **Copy record** icon that appears to the left of the **TXT value** (to the left of **MS=msXXXXXXXX**).
 If a dialog box appears, select **Allow access** to copy this value from the webpage to your clipboard.  <br/>

-    ‎**Important:** Do NOT select the **Verify** button at this point; instead, proceed to the next step.
+    ‎**IMPORTANT:** Do NOT select the **Verify** button at this point; instead, proceed to the next step.
 However, if you did select the **Verify** button, you will receive an error indicating the system could not find the record you added for this domain (you can do this if you want to see the error; there is no harm in it).
 Therefore, you must complete the next series of steps to add the TXT record to this domain in **DNS Manager**.
 Once you finish that process, you will be instructed to return back to this page and select the **Verify** button so that you can complete the process of adding this domain in the Microsoft 365 admin center.
 Therefore, proceed to the next step now.

 19. Before you can verify you own this domain in the **Add domain** wizard, you must first add a DNS record for this domain in Server Manager.
 Select the **Server Manager** icon that appears in your taskbar at the bottom of the page.
 Maximize the Server Manager window if necessary.

 20. In **Server Manager Dashboard,** select **Tools** in the top right corner of the window.
 In the drop-down menu that appears, select **DNS**, which will open **DNS Manager**.
 Maximize the DNS Manager window.

-21. In the **DNS Manager** window, in the **File Explorer** section in the left-hand column, under **LON-DC1** expand the **Forward Lookup Zones** folder and then select the **xxxUPNxxx.xxxCustomDomainxxx.xxx** zone that you previously added in Windows PowerShell (where xxxUPNxxx is the unique UPN name provided by your lab hosting provider and xxxCustomDomainxxx.xxx is your lab hosting provider's domain name).
-Make sure you select the zone in the left-hand column and not in the middle pane.
+21. In the **DNS Manager** window, in the **File Explorer** section in the left-hand column, select **LON-DC1** to expand it (if necessary).
+Under LON-DC!, expand the **Forward Lookup Zones** folder.
+In the list of Forward Lookup Zones in the left-hand column, select the **xxxUPNxxx.xxxCustomDomainxxx.xxx** zone that you previously added in Windows PowerShell (where xxxUPNxxx is the unique UPN name provided by your lab hosting provider and xxxCustomDomainxxx.xxx is your lab hosting provider's domain name).
+Make sure you select this zone in the left-hand column and not in the middle pane.

 22. Right-click on this **xxxUPNxxx.xxxCustomDomainxxx.xxx** zone that you previously selected in the left-hand column.
 In the menu that appears, select **Other New Records...** (Note: If you right-click on the zone in the middle pane, the **Other New Records...** option will be disabled).

 23. In the **Resource Record Type** window that appears, in the **Select a resource record type** field, scroll down and select **Text (TXT),** and then select the **Create Record...** button at the bottom of the window.

-24. In the **New Resource Record** box, in the **Text (TXT)** tab, leave the **Record name** field blank.
+24. In the **New Resource Record** window that appears, in the **Text (TXT)** tab, leave the **Record name** field blank.
 However, right-click in the **Text** field and select **Paste** from the menu that appears.
 This will paste in the TXT valued of **MS=msXXXXXXXX** that you copied to the clipboard when you were in the Microsoft 365 admin center.

 25. Select **OK** to create the record.

 26. In the **Resource Record Type** window, select **Done**.
-Note how this Text (TXT) record appears in the details pane on the right for the xxxUPNxxx.xxxCustomDomainxxx.xxx domain that you previously created. <br/>
+Note how this Text (TXT) record appears in the middle pane for the xxxUPNxxx.xxxCustomDomainxxx.xxx domain that you previously created. <br/>

 	Leave your **DNS Manager** window open but minimize it as you will return to it in a later step in this task.
 Minimize the **Server Manager** window as well.